-ES&T accepts the following manuscript types: Research Articles, Features, Viewpoints, Critical Reviews, Policy Analysis, Perspectives, Letters to the Editor, Correspondence/Rebuttals and Additions and Corrections.
+ES&T accepts the following manuscript types: Research Articles, Features, Viewpoints, Critical Reviews, Policy Analysis, Perspectives, Letters to the Editor, and Correspondence/Rebuttals.
 A full description of each manuscript type is shown below:

 - All studies must clearly articulate the environmental relevance of the study to the broad ES&T community.

 - Studies should provide novel insights into relevant environmental processes or mechanisms, i.e., studies that only describe the outcomes of standard laboratory or field tests or commercially available products are not appropriate for publication in ES&T.